 Mayor Rahm Emanuel appointed Goldstein to be the first municipal Chief Data Officer in 2011.
 In this role, he led successful efforts to use data to improve the way city government serves its residents and established one of the largest open data programs in the country.
 In 2012, Goldstein also assumed the role of Chief Information Officer for the City of Chicago, where he worked to accelerate Chicago’s growth as a global hub of innovation and technology, adopting modern technology to save taxpayer funds, creating a robust collaboration with Chicago’s developer community and integrating data analytics into everyday government operations.
 Goldstein began his career in the start-up sector, spending 7 years at OpenTable.

 Goldstein earned his Master’s degree in computer science from the University of Chicago.
 He also holds a Bachelor's degree from Connecticut College and a Master’s degree in criminal justice from Suffolk University.
-He is pursuing his PhD in Criminology, Law and Justice at the University of Illinois-Chicago.
 He resides in Chicago with his wife and three children.